 In this guide, we’ll look at:

-- How to be first business-minded rather creative;
+- How to be business-minded first, and creative second

-- How to identifying the gatekeeper and their unique needs;
+- How to identify the gatekeeper and their unique needs;

 - How to tailor your pitch to the marketing department; and